 However, Dr. John Baumgardner, of the Los Alamos National Laboratory has a M.S. and Ph.D. in geophysics and space physics from UCLA, and he clearly believes the evidence does NOT indicate an old earth or an old universe.
 He states “Most people… including most scientists, are not aware of the systematic and glaring conflict between radiometric methods and non-radiometric methods for dating…”(2) He notes the vast differences that result when using different chemical methods of dating.
 For example, based on experimentally measured helium diffusion rates found in the zircons of Pre-cambrian granite, the age of the fossil layer is only a few thousand years old.
 Yet Uranium in the same crystals gives an entirely different (and much older) result.

 Dr. Baumgardner notes that the present rate of uplift for the Himalayan mountains and the rate of ocean mineralization also point to a young age for the earth.
+In fact at their current rate of uplift, if these mountains are a mere 1 million years old, they should be 40 miles high!
 And of course, the presence of unmineralized proteins in dinosaur bones from many locations should place a limit of a few thousand years at most on the age of the bones.
 (3)

 Then he tackles the thorny issue of light from distant stars.
 This is generally thought to show the universe is billions of years old.
 Although it involves principles such as cosmic inflation, general relativity, and the place of the earth in the universe, it may be said that Dr. Baumgardner, and many other scientists, believe that there is no reason to reject the possibility of a young universe, because there are far too many unexplained variables to compute any certain age at all.
 (See blog entitled Bang… and nothing.)
 “If, instead, the cosmos has the earth near its center, then its early history is radically different from that of all big-bang models.”(4) In fact, the massive distribution of matter near the center of any exploding model of the universe could alter the time gradient drastically, slowing time almost to a standstill (relative to the other/outer areas of expansion) if earth were indeed near the center.